Ashyni/mpv-scripts/README.md

 Periodic or Single scan/crop.

+Option to prevent small width and/or height change.

 Prevent crop bigger than option max_aspect_ratio.

 Prevent asymmetric crop with a few pixel tolerance.

-Option to prevent small width and/or height change.

-Detect dark scene and adjust detect_limit.
+Detect dark scene and auto adjust detect_limit.

-Auto pause the script when seeking.
+Auto pause the script when seeking/loading.

 ## Shortcut